Products meeting the search criteria

 Reported in both "Engineering" and "The Engineer" The famous Stirling Single, an example of which is preserved at the National Railway Museum.
 "EXPRESS LOCOMOTIVE; G. N. R. The Great Northern Railway is so noted for its heavy and fast passenger trains that the engines employed to work those trains have a special interest for locomotive engineers.
 The express tralfic of the Great Northern line necessiitates the running of trains consisting of from 15 to 26 carriages from Kin..

-The 7 foot six inch express engines were the unsung heroes of the GNR.
-They outnumbered and outperformed the outside cylinder engines.
-EXPRESS ENGINE GREAT NORTHERN RAILWAY. * It is not to be supposed that the Great Northern express traffic is worked entirely by the outside-cylinder engmes albeit Stirling's engines with 8ft. drivers have earned a. worldwide reputation.
-For many years inside-cylinder engines have played an important part on the line, and Mr. Stirling has found it worth while to per..
+EXPRESS LOCOMOTIVE, GREAT NORTHERN RAILWAY It is not to be supposed that the Great Northern express traffic is worked entirely by the outside-cylinder engines, which have already been illustrated in our pages, albeit Mr, Stirling’s engines with 8ft. drivers have earned a worldwide reputation.
+For many years inside-cylinder engines have played an important part on the line, and Mr. Stirling has found it worthwhile to perpetuate this type.
+Our supplement this week illustrates, through the courtesy of..

 MR. IVATT’S NEWEST GREAT NORTHERN ENGINES.
 By CHARLES Rous-MARTEN.
 It has fallen to my lot to describe in these columns several important improvements effected or new departures taken by .Mr.
 H. A. Ivatt since he assumed the locomotive superintendency of the Great Northern Railway on the lamented death of his eminent predecessor, Mr. Patrick Stirling, in 1K96.
 I have set forth successively how, beginning with the re-building of the late Mr. Stirling’s famous single-wheelers, in such sort..